Easter 2023 travel advice: best and worst days to travel + roads to avoid

 Top tips for Easter travel

-If you’ve been enjoying working from home recently, you may have managed to avoid taking the car out, so it pays to check both you and your vehicle are safe to hit the road.
+If you've not driven much recently, it pays to check both you and your vehicle are safe to hit the road.

-There have been several important changes to the Highway Code this year, and it’s wise to ensure you read up on these.
+There have been several important changes to the Highway Code in the last couple of years, and it’s wise to ensure you read up on these.

 Vehicle checks